Are you thinking about revamping your out-of-date website, but don’t know where to begin?

 Creating an RFP for website design will assist your company in clarifying your project’s aims and objectives and defining a budget.
 Agencies can respond immediately to the RFP, saving you time from looking for and contacting several organizations or development firms one-on-one.

-Ultimately, an RFP for website redesign or redevelopment helps everyone align to clear objectives and deliverables, while ensuring that it’s a perfect match for both sides.
+Ultimately, an RFP for website redesign or redevelopment helps everyone align to clear objectives, deliverables and any project constraints, while ensuring that it’s a perfect match for both sides.

 Elements to include when writing an effective RFP for Website Design